SnowballsChance/Homekit-Environmental-Sensor/README.md

-# HS-Environmental-Sensor
+# HS Environmental Sensor
-Homekit Compatible Temperature and Humidity Sensor - ESP32 - Arduino
+HomeSpan Powered, Homekit Compatible Temperature and Humidity Sensor for ESP32 with the Arduino framework.